Tuition, Expenses & Financial Assistance

 Professional Educators Scholarships

 The PES is valued at up to 50% of the prevailing tuition rate for up to 18 semester hours per academic year, and cannot be used in conjunction with any other university-supported financial assistance programs.
 Eligibility for the PES is determined at the point of admission to one of the qualified programs of study.
 Students must be admitted unconditionally to one of the qualified programs of study and have a minimum 3.0/4.0 GPA.
 The PES will renew at the same level as long as the student is continuously enrolled (fall and spring semesters), maintains a minimum cumulative GPA of 3.0/4.0, and remains in good academic standing (i.e. not on academic probation or academically dismissed.)
 Applicants should indicate their interest in the Professional Educators Scholarship in the Financial Assistance section of the Application for Graduate School Admission.
-To be assured consideration, applicants are required to submit a Full-time School District Employee Verification Form.
+To be assured consideration, applicants are required to submit an Employer Verification Form.

 Employee Development Scholarships